ankidroid/Anki-Android/FAQ.md

 ### Changing the study options of a deck changes the options of my other decks?!

-The new version of Anki Desktop introduced an "[option grouping feature](http://ankisrs.net/docs/manual.html#deck-options)".
-If you want different decks to have different study options, it is currently necessary to change the option group assigned to each deck ("Configuration set" in the AnkiDroid deck options).
-To create and delete option groups, it is currently necessary to use [Anki Desktop](FAQ#do-i-need-anki-desktop-too).
+Anki has an "[option grouping feature](http://ankisrs.net/docs/manual.html#deck-options)" which allows you to share options between multiple decks.
+If you want different decks to have different study options, you can change the option group assigned to each deck by going to Group management in the deck options.

 ### How do I type the answer, not type the answer, hide the correct answer?
 See the [AnkiDroid user manual](http://ankidroid.org/manual.html#typeInAnswer)